cmcmicrosystems/iot_platform/README.md

 - Shock, vibration, and temperature monitoring of industrial equipment
 - Theft, temperature monitoring of storage/shipping containers

 This IoT Platform is a PCB version of a reference design developed for the multi-technology silicon interposer platform.
+Is it provided as-is.
+Working samples were created and tested successfully.